 - Popular synonyms for personal power include concepts like “grit” and “resiliency”, and/or the ability to face hardships while continuing to grow and thrive.

-Role Power
+Core Elements of Role Power

 - It’s contextual and doesn’t exist outside of that.
 For example, a plumber only has “plumber power” when they’re engaged in repairing pipes for their customer.
 If they ran into each other in the grocery store, that power relationship would not exist.